Best Hard Wax Beans To Buy In 2019?

 Yes, you sure can.
 Actually, it is best when used in small patches - it can be used more accurately than soft wax, for example, and it is perfect for sensitive skin, like one’s face, for example.

 Of course, you have to be careful not to apply when it's too hot on your face since your skin is a bit more sensitive and it is easier to burn yourself.
 Wax is usually safer for people with allergies and it is the perfect product to use for removing unwanted facial hair.
+The best way to keep the wax temperature within safe limits to use on your face is to use a proper warmer - micrawaves or stoves can easily make it scalding hot.
+We don't want that.
+At all!!!

 Is Hard Wax Reusable After Melting?